Article highlights

 Firefighters are also role models to the community.
 Thanks to TV and movies, firefighters are almost-mythic rescuers who run into burning buildings while everyone else runs out.
 Like it or not, people look up to firefighters as an example of bravery and heroism.
 It tarnishes the job and department when a firefighter is found with drugs or alcohol in their system.

 That's why you need a fire department drug and alcohol policy that sets time limits as to when a firefighter can drink or use allowed drugs.
 Some departments (and the IAFC) recommend that no one may drink eight hours before a shift.
-Others, like the Enid (Oklahoma) Fire Department, set the limit at four hours.
-And still others, like the Scottsville (Virginia) Volunteer Fire Department only says that "all members will be free from the effects of drugs and alcohol while performing safety-sensitive functions."
+Others, like the Scottsville (Virginia) Volunteer Fire Department only says that "all members will be free from the effects of drugs and alcohol while performing safety-sensitive functions."

 You never know when a call will come in.
 On-call firefighters may end up getting called out to a fire unexpectedly.
 Firefighters sleeping in the station could get called out in the middle of the night.
 And a volunteer fire department could get called at all hours.
 In those cases, firefighters must use their best personal judgment and remove themselves from duty when they've had too much.

 For many firefighters, the firehouse functions as a second home, so the fire department drug and alcohol policy is particularly important.
-So important, in fact, that the IAFC strongly recommends that no alcohol be allowed in a firehouse or on a truck, even for transporting it for later use.
+So important, in fact, that the IAFC has strongly recommended that no alcohol be allowed in a firehouse or on a truck, even for transporting it for later use.

 How to develop a drug and alcohol policy for your fire department